Sign In or Create an Account.

 In the Biden administration’s view, AEP’s project would “contribute to emissions reductions by supporting existing and new clean generation by expanding transmission capacity in the regions in which they operate.”

 Trump’s One Big Beautiful Bill Act rebranded the program and removed any requirements that projects reduce emissions.
 On Thursday’s call, Wright seemed to imply that it wasn’t just the Biden-era loan program that had been renamed.
-“The Loan Program Office is being rechristened the Energy Dominant Financing — it is the rechristening of the same department,” he said in response to a question about the office’s remaining loan authority.
-The Department of Energy did not respond to my request for clarification.
+“The Loan Program Office is being rechristened the Energy Dominance Financing — it is the rechristening of the same department,” he said in response to a question about the office’s remaining loan authority.
+A DOE spokesperson confirmed the agency is in the process of renaming the Loan Programs Office.

 None of that means that the potential emissions benefits from AEP’s project won’t materialize.
 Limited transmission capacity is one of the biggest obstacles for bringing new wind and solar power online, and reconductoring could also reduce line losses, making the overall grid more efficient.